 He is yelling something at me, and I’m as nervous as a cucumber in a convent dreading what my happen next!
 Afraid to look back, I keep running with my heart pounding even faster.
 Suddenly, at 52 years of age, I find religion.
 May the Lord have mercy on my soles.
 My prayers are answered when nothing happens, and a few kilometers down the road relief washes over me as my eyes find the car.

-16:00 – With over 70 km already run, I’ve fallen victim to both hypothermia and hyponatremia.
+16:00 – With over 70 km already run, I’ve fallen victim to hyponatremia.
 I’ve stopped sweating and am starting to wobble.
 Doubt grows.
 The car is now stopping every kilometer to check on me as Christine is seriously worried about my condition.
 Once again I’m being followed by a bunch of boisterous kids, and when I stop to ease another cramp they somehow have a bicycle pile up.

 Appallingly, one of the little fuckers chucks a big rock and hits me right in the ear with it, dropping me to my knees.
 I am stunned, and it sounds like a swarm of bees have invaded my ear-hole!
 I hoist myself up off the ground, and despite my growing decrepitude, glumly soldier on with a full plate of stubborn; all my body parts in revolt, and my pace now slowed to the point I could be rear-ended by a sleepy snail.
 Many would argue that ‘any idiot can run a marathon; it takes a special kind of idiot to run an ultra-marathon’!